 19 – 7L: The Seven Levels of Communication | By Michael Maher

 Just imagine receiving a referral every day.
-In 7L: The Seven Levels of Communication: Go From Relationships to Referrals is a book much more than building your business from referrals.
+In 7L: The Seven Levels of Communication: Go From Relationships to Referrals is a book about much more than building your business from referrals.
 Maher demonstrates in his book the rewards of implementing the strategies that are in his book.
-The book outlines levels in a pyramid from meetings on the top to advertising on the bottom.
-The seven levels meetings, events & seminars, phone calls, handwritten notes, electronic communication, direct mail, and advertising.
-The principles in the book are shared in a fictional story that the author does a great job pulling the business principles out from.
+The book outlines levels in a pyramid, from meetings on the top to advertising on the bottom.
+The seven levels are meetings, events & seminars, phone calls, handwritten notes, electronic communication, direct mail, and advertising.
+The principles in the book are shared in a fictional story that the author does a great job pulling the business principles.

 Final Thoughts on the Best Books on Real Estate Sales

-Making deals, negotiating deals, and sales are intertwined in the business world.
-Mastering the art of selling, like anything takes hard work, practice, and studying.
-The best books on real estate sales are a list that is not exhaustive, but, it is a list that will, if implemented in practice, knowledge, and studying will very likely take you from a “failing” student to a “successful” student.
+Making deals, negotiating deals, and selling are intertwined in the business world.
+Mastering the art of selling, like anything, takes hard work, practice, and studying.
+The best books on real estate sales are a list that is not exhaustive, but it is a list that will if implemented in practice, knowledge, and studying will very likely take you from a “failing” student to a “successful” student.
 The success of the student ultimately depends on the student.